forgeservicelab/ansible-roles.drupal/README.md

 --------------

 - `NFS_VIRTUAL_IP` - The IP of the NFS server.
 Declared but undefined, it is expected to be defined on `vars/main.yml` or overriden on the global scope.
+- `MySQL_VIRTUAL_IP` - The IP of the MySQL server.
+Declared but undefined, it is expected to be defined on `vars/main.yml` or overriden on the global scope.
+- `ROUTER_PUBLIC_IP` - The IP of the public interface of the target network's router.
+Undefined, required only if the target environment is deployed on OpenStack.
 - `certificate_prefix` - The name of both SSL certificate files excluding `.crt` and `.key` respectively.
 Note that the module expects the certificate file to have a .crt extension, if your file has a .pem extension, please rename it.
 Declared but undefined, it is expected to be defined on `vars/main.yml` or overriden on the global scope.
 - `certificate_path` - Path to the SSL certificates directory, relative to Apache's directory, defaults to `tls`.
 - `modules` - A list of drupal modules to install in addition to core modules.
 See `vars/main.yml` for more information.